Sylura Barron: Personal life

 Sylura Richardson married William M. Barron.
-They had a son.
-She died in 1997.
-After her death, she was honored by California congressman Bob Filner on the floor of the U. S. House of Representatives, for her lifetime of political engagement: "Throughout her life, Sylura fought to promote educational and business opportunities in communities that often lacked strong and determined representation," he recalled.
+She died on November 4, 1997, after her death she was honored by California congressman Bob Filner on the floor of the U. S. House of Representatives, for her lifetime of political engagement: "Throughout her life, Sylura fought to promote educational and business opportunities in communities that often lacked strong and determined representation," he recalled.
 "Sylura was a thoughtful and eloquent promoter of a society that could step beyond divisions of race, class, ethnicity, gender, and sexual orientation.
 Sylura was a voice for all of us."